Diagnostic procedures

 You can use the scan tool to read the actual air/fuel ratio, and to check the sensor's response to changes that should cause a change in the air/fuel ratio.
 The procedures are not the same as for traditional narrowband sensors though.
 For example, in a narrowband system, suddenly snapping the throttle wide open causes a sudden and brief lean condition followed by a richer mixture as the ECU compensates.
 But in a wideband system, this situation doesn't arise anymore due to new mixture control strategies that are made possible with the more accurate planar O2 sensors.
 The air/fuel ratio will remain steady when the throttle is snapped open.

 One thing to keep in mind about wideband O2 sensors is that they can be fooled in the same way as a conventional oxygen sensor by air leaks between the exhaust manifold and head, and by misfires that allow unburned oxygen to pass through into the exhaust.
-Either will cause the sensor to indicate a false lean condition which, in turn, will cause the computer to make the engine run constantly rich.
+Either will cause the sensor to indicate a false lean condition which, in turn, will cause the computer to make the engine run poorly, idle badly, or fuel constantly rich.

 How can the sensor element become contaminated, are there any physical signs, and which chemicals cause this?